pusher/k8s-spot-rescheduler/README.md

 ### Deploy to Kubernetes
 A docker image is available at `quay.io/pusher/k8s-spot-rescheduler`.
 These images are currently built on pushes to master.
+Releases will be tagged as and when releases are made.

 Sample Kubernetes manifests are available in the [deploy](deploy/) folder.